Heidi M. Pasichow

 Judge Pasichow was sworn in as a D.C.
 Superior Court Judge on August 25, 2008.
 Since her appointment, Judge Pasichow has presided over criminal and...Continue Reading

 Judge Pasichow was sworn in as a D.C.
 Superior Court Judge on August 25, 2008.
-Since her appointment, Judge Pasichow has presided over criminal and civil protection order trials while assigned to the Domestic Violence Unit and, for the last three years, has been presiding over felony cases in her assignment to the Criminal Division.
+Since her appointment, Judge Pasichow has presided over criminal and civil (protection order) cases while assigned to the Domestic Violence Unit, felony cases in her assignment to the Criminal Division, and is currently presiding over juvenile criminal matters in her rotation to the Family Division.

 Judge Pasichow was born in Queens, New York.
 She attended public schools in Oceanside, Long Island, New York.
 She relocated to Washington, D.C., in 1973, to pursue her bachelor's degree at The George Washington University where she graduated with Distinction in 1977 and was entered into the membership of Phi Beta Kappa.
 After receiving her Juris Doctor degree in 1981, Judge Pasichow worked in the area of occupational health for administrative law judges on the Benefits Review Board at the United States Department of Labor.